K-Scorpio/scorpiosec/content/en/posts/HTB-IClean.md

 ![directory brute forcing](/images/HTB-IClean/gobuster.png)

-We intercept the request we get after submitting the email at `/quote`, we are able to steal the admin cookie via XSS.
+We intercept the request we get after submitting the email at `/quote`, since there is a login feature but no sign in it button let's try to steal a session cookie in order to gain access the other pages.

 ![Request intercepted](/images/HTB-IClean/quote-request.png)